dpendery/jetti/README.md

 Click "Run Jetti".

-## Resetting the Flows
+## Resetting the Data

-Use these steps to delete all flow data.
+Use these steps to delete all flow data, leaving the flow definitions intact.
+This is useful during development and testing but should never be used on a production account.

 Launch the Runner.